Level of education

 Objectives

-The aim is to enable future master's graduates to have solid knowledge to understand the molecular mechanics involved in separation chemistry and in confinement.
-First of all, it is a question of studying how these theoretical methods can be considered to optimize and predict processes as well as to interpret experimental results.
-Then, to a lesser extent, it is a question of being able to implement a theoretical modeling approach in its complex systems.
+The aim is to provide future master's graduates with a solid understanding of the molecular mechanics involved in separation chemistry and confinement.
+First, we will study how these theoretical methods can be used to optimize and predict processes and interpret experimental results.
+Second, to a lesser extent, we will learn how to implement a theoretical modeling approach in complex systems.

 General chemistry – thermodynamics – solution chemistry